 Flash fiction is any short story under 1000 words.
 Sometimes, flash is only 50 words.
 But just because it’s short doesn’t mean it’s easy to write.
 Here are ten flash tips on writing good flash fiction.

 - Read flash.
 The best way to learn how to write a form is to read a lot of it.
-The great thing is that flash fiction doesn’t take a long time to read.
+Flash fiction doesn’t take a long time to read.
 You can finish ten great stories on your morning commute.

 - Every word counts.
 No waffle.
 All bacon.